tc39/proposal-first-class-protocols/slides.md

 }
 ```

 `Protocol.describe(P).members.constructor.implements.foo` is *extremely* unwieldy.
-But if they do, then what about:
+But if sub-protocols do create symbols on the parent, then what about:

 ```js
 protocol P {